XER00xx/home-lab/active-directory/README.md

 ## Real-World Relevance
 Active Directory manages authentication and authorization for 90% of enterprise environments.
-This lab demonstrates core AD skills required in NOC/SOC roles — user management, OU structure, and Group Policy enforcement.
+This lab demonstrates core AD skills required in IT roles — user management, OU structure, and Group Policy enforcement.

 ## Screenshots